 Before you can trust someone after an affair, you first need to take a look at yourself.

 Maybe you've felt this way.
-Most of the clients that I've worked with have described their experiences as identical to the way I felt.
-But now, I'm able to see it through different eyes and I'm here to tell you that you can learn to trust again after going through something as heart-breaking as infidelity.
-Here are just five ways out the many that helped me start to rebuild and regain that sense of self:
+Most of the clients that I've worked with have described their experiences identical to the way I felt.
+But now, I'm able to see it through different eyes and I'm here to tell you that you can learn how to trust after cheating again.

-1. Realize that your future is different from your past.
+1. Realize your future is different from your past.

 Your past does not equal your future.
 I learned this concept in a seminar once and I never really understood it until a few years ago.
 Just because you've been hurt in the past doesn't mean you'll get hurt again.

 When there's a pattern of behavior or a situation that keeps repeating itself, it's important to clear the past so that you can start with a clean slate.
 Bringing someone new into your life will be a lot easier and you will find that distrust is no longer an issue.

 Imagine carrying a ton of rocks with you in a bag and as you go along, you collect more and more rocks.
 How do you think you will feel if you keep carrying the rocks?
 Tired, right?

 What if someone came along, emptied your bag of the rocks, and you were able to keep walking?
 You would feel much lighter, right?